sekassel-archive/CoronaTrackerEsp32/README.md

 2. Install [PlatformIO](https://platformio.org/) for VS Code. ([Instructions](https://platformio.org/install/ide?install=vscode)) There may be a prompt to restart VS Code after installing.

 3. Clone or download this project.
 You can use `Download ZIP`on the top right of this site.
+Alternatively the source code can be downloaded [here](https://github.com/sekassel/CoronaTrackerEsp32/releases).
    Unzip it in a suitable directory.

    <img src="doc\images\git_download.png"  />